 My personal research interests include commitment in couple relationships, romantic relationship formation, marriage, decision making during emerging adulthood (18-29 year olds), and Marriage and Family Therapy theory.
 I am currently exploring with my research team a new phenomenon in romantic relationship formation which I call just talking.
 With the substantial adoption of smartphones and the use of social media, emerging adults are communicating and forming relationships in unprecedented ways.

-In January 2018 I finished writing a book with my colleague Dr. Alexandra Schmidt entitled Contextual Therapy: Clinical Applications for Family Health.
+In January 2018 I finished writing a book with my colleague Dr. Alexandra Schmidt entitled Contextual Therapy for Family Health: Clinical Applications.
 This book is contracted through Routledge and is currently in the production process.
 This book will be published and available on July 19th.
 You can pre-order this book from: Amazon, Barnes & Nobel, or directly from Routledge.

 Currently I am collecting data and collaborating with Dr. Leah LeFebvre who is a professor in the Department of Communication at the University of Alabama.
 We are investigating the role of technology in romantic relationship formation and rejection.